EdinburghNLP/tramooc-mt/README.md

 MT MODULE IN TRAMOOC PROJECT

 ## Information
-maintainer: Tomasz Dwojak <t.dwojak@amu.edu.pl>
+maintainer: Roman Grundkiewicz <rgrundki@staffmail.ed.ac.uk>
-version: 0.1
+version: 3

 ## Installation
 on Ubuntu 16.04, the server can be installed natively.